 Laughing, we poured through the threshold of the beautiful two story bungalow.
 Furniture was in place and pictures hung, but they were not items I knew, they were her fiancé's life, and she had yet to settle in.
 “The closet space sucks,” she explained.
 “This one is mine, it’s already so crowded and I haven’t even moved all my things in yet,” she said.
 She waved her arm like a magician as she flung open the closet.
 And there she hung.
 A wedding dress of a bride past.
 She looked at me waiting for a response.
 My jaw hung slack.
 My mind blanked.
 “Oh, you’ve been busy,” I said, my soggy brain slowly certain that she had not been dress shopping.
 “Hm,” she said.
 “Your hilarious, I think we both know that isn’t mine.”
 The house seemed echoey, colder.

-For the REal story Visit This REcent ArticlE From THe Good Time- Say Yes to the Divorce Dress
+For the REal story Visit THe Good Time Article- Say Yes to the Divorce Dress

 A Revisionist History of The Divorce Dress